Hikone Castle: Shiga’s National Treasure Fortress Guide

 弁天堂 (74)

-The castle is renowned for its beautiful three-story keep, which features a unique design combining various architectural styles.
-Surrounding the castle are double moats, gates, and turrets that have remained intact since their original construction, providing a well-preserved example of the defensive structures typical of Japan's Sengoku and Edo periods.
-From the keep, visitors can enjoy stunning views of Hikone City and Lake Biwa.
+It features a beautiful three-story keep with a unique design combining various architectural styles.
+Around the castle grounds, double moats, castle gates, and turrets remain as they were originally, well conveying the characteristics of defensive facilities from Japan’s Sengoku and Edo periods.
+From the keep, you can enjoy beautiful views of Hikone City and Lake Biwa.

 弁天堂 (83)

-Hikone Castle continues to attract many tourists today, and its popularity has grown even more since the introduction of Hikone's beloved mascot, "Hikonyan."
-Created in 2007 to commemorate the 400th anniversary of Hikone Castle's construction, Hikonyan's adorable appearance has charmed countless visitors.
+Hikone Castle continues to attract many tourists today, and its popularity has increased further since the appearance of Hikone’s mascot character “Hikonyan.”
+Hikonyan debuted in 2007 to commemorate the 400th anniversary of Hikone Castle’s construction and has charmed many visitors with its adorable appearance.

-Hikone Castle continues to captivate people not only as a historical structure but also as a symbol of Japan's culture and history.
+Hikone Castle continues to maintain its appeal today, not merely as a historical structure but as a symbol of Japanese culture and history.

-The construction of Hikone Castle began in 1603 after Ii Naomasa, who contributed to Tokugawa Ieyasu's victory at the Battle of Sekigahara, entered Hikone.
-The castle was built on the site of Ishida Mitsunari’s former Sawayama Castle and was completed as Hikone Castle in 1622.
-Materials from Sawayama Castle, Otsu Castle, and Nagahama Castle were repurposed in its construction.
-It took about 20 years to complete Hikone Castle, during which time the Ii clan governed Hikone as important retainers of the Tokugawa shogunate.
+Construction of Hikone Castle began in 1603, after Ii Naomasa, who contributed to Tokugawa Ieyasu’s victory at the Battle of Sekigahara, entered Hikone.
+The castle was built on the site where Ishida Mitsunari’s Sawayama Castle had stood, and was completed as Hikone Castle in 1622.
+Materials from other castles such as Sawayama, Otsu, and Nagahama were reused in construction.
+It took approximately 20 years to build Hikone Castle, during which the Ii clan governed Hikone as important retainers of the Tokugawa Shogunate.

 2. Prosperity During the Edo Period (1622-1868)